rabbitboots/kevn/README.md

 * Any duplicate groups or duplicate keys within the same group are treated as an error.

 * The group `[]` is automatically created for any key-value pairs which appear before the first group declaration.
 It can be declared explicitly at the top of the file to ensure that the empty-string group is always created.
-Declaring it *after* it has been implicitly created is treated as an error.
+Declaring it *after* this implicit creation is treated as an error.

 * By default, all groups, keys and values are returned from the parser as strings.
 You can pass in *modifier* callbacks to perform additional processing and validity checks on group IDs and key+value pairs.
 (See *API: Modifiers* for more on that.)
 Or you can examine the table after it has been returned.